azaj01/fara/README.md

 ### Hosting the Model

-**Recommended:** The easiest way to get started is using Azure Foundry hosting, which requires no GPU hardware or model downloads.
-All three Fara-1.5 models ([Fara1.5-4B](https://ai.azure.com/catalog/models/Fara1.5-4B), [Fara1.5-9B](https://ai.azure.com/catalog/models/Fara1.5-9B), and [Fara1.5-27B](https://ai.azure.com/catalog/models/Fara1.5-27B)) are available on Foundry.
+**Recommended:** The easiest way to get started is using Microsoft Foundry hosting, which requires no GPU hardware or model downloads.
+All three Fara1.5 models are available on Foundry.

-#### Azure Foundry Hosting (Recommended)
+#### Microsoft Foundry Hosting

-Deploy Fara1.5-9B from the [Azure Foundry catalog](https://ai.azure.com/catalog/models/Fara1.5-9B) without needing to download weights or manage GPU infrastructure.
+Deploy Fara1.5 models from the Microsoft Foundry catalog ([Fara1.5-4B](https://aka.ms/fara1.5-4B-foundry), [Fara1.5-9B](https://aka.ms/fara1.5-9B-foundry), [Fara1.5-27B](https://aka.ms/fara1.5-27B-foundry)) without needing to download weights or manage GPU infrastructure.

 **Setup:**

-1. Deploy the Fara1.5-9B model on Azure Foundry and obtain your endpoint URL and API key
+1. Deploy the model on Microsoft Foundry and obtain your endpoint URL and API key

 Then create a endpoint configuration JSON file (e.g., `azure_foundry_config.json`):